The Truth About Squarespace SEO

 It is relatively common knowledge that there is a strong correlation between the use of H2 heading tags and a higher rank.
 Squarespace creates HTML <H1> & <H2> tags automatically when you create those heading styles in a text block in addition to alt text when using image blocks with a caption filled in.

-There are lots of other tools at your disposal when using Squarespace to build that I didn't cover in this post, but you can take a look at my Squarespace SEO guide for an more in-depth look at what you can do help rank your site.
-And of course, I'm always open to questions and discussion about the topic.
+There are lots of other tools at your disposal when using Squarespace to build a website that I didn't cover in this post.
+I'm always open to questions and discussion about the topic.

 Share and leave a comment if you agree (or disagree) with anything in this post and check out my other SEO post: The Easiest Thing You Can Do To Improve Your Website SEO Right Now. 👋🏽